fru/observable.js/readme.md

 // Prints "Observable.js rocks!"
 ```

-This is also great on node just `npm install ko-observable` and you can use it just like in the browser:
+This is also great on node.js just install it with `npm install ko-observable` and you can use it just like in the browser:

 ```javascript
 var ko = require('ko-observable');